dtcenter/METexpress/README.md

 - [docker](https://www.docker.com/) - you must have Docker version 19.03.8 or higher.
 Docker also needs to be running.
 - [docker-compose](https://docs.docker.com/compose/) - you must have docker-compose version 1.25.4.
 - The build user should be in the [docker group](https://docs.docker.com/engine/install/linux-postinstall/) or you must be running docker in [Rootless mode](https://docs.docker.com/engine/security/rootless/) (curently unverified).
-- #### [MATScommon](https://github.com/dtcenter/MATScommon): You must have cloned the dtcenter/MATScommon project into a local directory accessible by the build user.

-- You must have set the environment variable METEOR_PACKAGE_DIRS to the [local directory where you cloned MATScommon]/meteor_packages

- `export METEOR_PACKAGE_DIRS=[MATScommon-dir]/meteor_packages`
 - #### [METviewer](https://github.com/dtcenter/METviewer) DATABASE
  - METexpress depends upon a [METviewer](https://github.com/dtcenter/METviewer) database.
 This database has a specific schema and specific load tools.